rtcsa2023/rtcsa2023.github.io/cfp.md

 * Communication Networks and Protocols of Real-Time Systems
 * Time-Sensitive Media Processing and Transmissions
 * Latency and throughput in Real-Time Databases

-## IoT, CPS, AND EMERGING APPLICATIONS TRACK
+IoT, CPS, AND EMERGING APPLICATIONS TRACK:
 * Systems, Technology and Foundations of IoT and CPS
 * Applications and Case Studies of IoT and CPS
 * Smart and Connected Health